IvanDudinets/spin-dynamics-cQED-EBH-simulator/README.md

 ## 📁 Contents

-This repository contains the numerical simulation data used to generate the figures in the above paper.
+This repository contains the numerical simulation data used to generate the figures in this paper.

 ### File Structure:
 ```
 data/
-├── Fig3/      # Data for Figure 3: Spin dynamics vs. dimerization
+├── Fig3/      # Data for Figure 3a: Magnetization flow for dimerizations \delta = (0,0.1,0.2,0.3)
+               # Data for Figure 3b: Deviations of the local spin expectation values for different sites
-├── Fig4/      # Data for Figure 4: Parameter scans
+├── Fig4/      # Data for Figure 4:  Correlation function for different sites
-├── Fig5/      # Data for Figure 5: Analytical comparisons
+├── Fig5/      # Data for Figure 5:  Dynamics of the quantum Fisher information density for anisotropy parameters \eta = (0,0.1,0.2,0.3)
-└── Fig6/      # Data for Figure 6: Long-time correlations
+└── Fig6/      # Data for Figure 6:  Imbalance dynamics for disorder strengths W = (10, 50, 80, 100)
 ```

 ### Data Format: